Zeyu-Li/unity-user-guide/README.md

 <a name="3anim"></a>

-#### 	5h Animation
+### 	5h Animation

 Unity animations are very similar to other 3D animating software.
 This means there is a timeline with keyframes.
-For this tutorial, I will be doing a spinning, and blobbing key.
+For this tutorial, I will be doing a spinning and blobbing key.

 1. Place the object in the scene
 2. Go to the animation window and click **Add Animation**